AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/instance-settings/gpg-key-management/generating-and-installing-gpg-keys-for-data-encryption.md

 ---
-title: Generating and installing GPG keys for data encryption
+title: Generate and install GPG keys for data encryption
-description: Control Panel allows you to encrypt data coming out from your Adobe Campaign instance.
-Learn how to generate and install a public/private key pair on a specified Campaign instance for the encryption of outbound data.
+description: Learn how to generate and install a public/private key pair on a specified Campaign instance for the encryption of outbound data.
 feature: Control Panel
 audience: administrator
 kt: 5188